 So this is what I want to say to my friend: don’t give up giving up.
 If you’ve not had a cigarette, stay off them.
 If you’ve relapsed, stay determined.
 It will be a struggle.
 It will take awhile.
 Get the Allen Carr book.
 It helps.
 He’s a terrible writer, but every word he says is true.

 Hypnosis also helps.
 You need to clear away the psychological addiction first.
-After that, once you see what a false friend it really is, once you’ve chased it down to its haunts in the labyrinth of the unconscious, once the conscious mind and the unconscious are in accord, it’s easy-peasy, even pleasurable.
+After that, once you see what a false friend it really is, once you’ve chased it down to its haunts in the labyrinth of the mind, once the conscious mind and the unconscious are in accord, it’s easy-peasy, even pleasurable.

 And then, maybe two months after you’ve had your last cigarette, you’ll be out in the fresh air one day.
 You’ll be drinking in that pure, clean, cool air like it was water, and it will be like the world has suddenly come alive.
 Not just you, the whole world.
 It will sparkle with a new vibrancy.
 It will sizzle like electricity.
 Every atom, every molecule, every leaf, every bird, every tree.
 And you’ll know that you’ve been under a terrible cloud since you first started smoking, that the cloud has blown away, and that you are stepping out into the sunlight at last, never to return.